dcunited001/dcunited001.github.io/_drafts/fps-ideas.md

   - e.g. identify multiple accounts with same IP address and/or PC/Console ID multiple accounts
     - a single player can't play more one simultaneous game

+# Algorithms to Detect Throwing Players

+- these are all signals that need to be combined.
+  - what cannot determined with confidence is a player who is certainly *not* throwing the game
+  - what can be determined with confidence is a player who is CERTAINLY THROWING THE GAME.

+- spectral analysis of the player's choice

+### Matching Algorithms for Throwing Players So They Can Go Throw Themselves

 # Metagame and Balancing